felix-zenk/tor-quick/README.md

   hidden_service:
 ```

-The `.onion` address of your hidden service will be printed to the logs:
+The `.onion` address of your onion service will be printed to the logs:

 ```shell
 $ docker logs tor-quick | grep "Onion Service address"